pgalbavy/geneos/cmd/geneos/README.md

 * `geneos set [global|user] KEY=VALUE...`
 Set a program-wide configuration option.
 The default is to update the `user` configuration file.
 If `global` is given then the user has to have appropriate privileges to write to the global config file (`/etc/geneos/geneos.json`).
 Multiple KEY=VALUE pairs can be given but only fields that are recognised are updated.

+* `geneos home [TYPE] [NAME]`
+The `home` command outputs the home directory of the first matching instance, or `ITRSHome` if there is no match or no options passed to the command.
+This is useful for automation and shortcuts, w.g. in bash:

+    $ cd $(geneos home netprone example1)

+Please note that if `geneos home` returns an empty string because of an error the cd command will take you to your home directory.

 #### Package Management Commands